 - Lunch: all week, 12.00-23.00 (Sat 10.00 opening), Thurs, Fri & Sat (until 24.00); set L £14 (2 courses), £17 (3 courses); set L Sun £15; mains about £15 to £29

 - Dinner: all week, 12.00-23.00 (Sat 10.00 opening), Thurs, Fri & Sat (until 24.00); mains about £15 to £29

 - Seats: 66 (plus about 10 outside)

-- Wine: a concise list kicks off at around the £16 mark, and is backed up by good beers & cider
+- Wine: a concise list has modest mark-ups, and is backed up by good beers & cider

 - Children's portions: Yes, when possible